wyhaines/defined.cr/README.md

     puts "WARNING -- Using version of Inner less than 0.2.0 is deprecated, and support will be removed" end end

+class MacrosAreTough
+  VERSION = {{ `shards version "#{__DIR__}"`.chomp.stringify }}
+end

+if_version?(MacrosAreTough, :>=, "0.1.0") do
+  puts "This will only run if the version of MacrosAreTough is >= 0.1.0" end
 ```

+The last example, with `MacrosAreTough`, [deserves additional explanation](https://wyhaines.github.io/defined.cr/toplevel.html#if_version%3F%28const%2Ccomparison%2Cvalue%2C%26code%29-macro), because inline macro expressions
+like that pose a particular challenge for the library, and there are some edge cases.

 ### Environment Variable Checks